 Soft tissue injuries are those that affect your muscles, nerves, ligaments, tendons, cartilage and synovial membranes.
 These soft tissues surround your bones, joints, organs and other structures to help protect them.
 The most common soft tissue injuries are:

-- Sprains and strains: where fibres of your ligaments are torn or overstretched.
+- Sprains and strains: Where fibres of your ligaments are torn or overstretched.

 The most common symptoms of soft tissue injuries include: